Explanatory notes for business rates

 At a revaluation, some ratepayers will see reductions or no change in their bill, whereas some ratepayers will see increases.
 Transitional relief schemes are introduced at each revaluation to help those facing increases.
 Transitional relief is automatically applied and is shown on the front of your bill.

-Find out more about revaluation and transitional relief on GOV.UK.
+Find out more about transitional rate relief on GOV.UK.

 Business rates reliefs

 Depending on individual circumstances, a ratepayer may be eligible for rate relief (i.e., a reduction in your business rates bill).
 There are a range of available reliefs.
-Some of the permanent reliefs are set out below, but temporary reliefs are often introduced by the government at budgets.
+Some of the permanent reliefs are set out below but other temporary reliefs may be introduced by the government at a fiscal event.
+Further detail on the current temporary reliefs is available on GOV.UK.

 Unoccupied property rate relief